pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 Active Record Strategy
 ======================

+Instances of the sequenced item namedtuple can be mapped to (and recovered from) database records.

 An active record strategy writes sequenced item namedtuples to database records.
-The field names of a suitable database table will match the field names of the sequenced item namedtuple.

 The library has an abstract base class ``AbstractActiveRecordStrategy``.
 The method ``append()`` can be used to write namedtuples into the database.
 The method ``get_items()`` is used to read namedtuples from the database.

 Each active record strategy requires a ``sequenced_item_class`` and a matching ``active_record_class``.
+The field names of a suitable active record class will match the field names of the sequenced item namedtuple.

 The library has a concrete active record strategy for SQLAlchemy provided by the object class ``SQLAlchemyActiveRecordStrategy``, and one for Apache Cassandra provided by ``CassandraActiveRecordStrategy``.
-The library also provides various active record classes for SQLAlchemy and for Cassandra.
+The library also provides active record classes for SQLAlchemy and for Cassandra.

 To help setup database connection and tables for these two active record strategies, the library has object classes ``SQLAlchemyDatastore`` and ``CassandraDatastore``.
 Database settings can be configured using either